-Individuals Involved in Selecting Accessibility Features and Accommodations for English Learners
+Individuals Involved in Selecting Accessibility Features and Accommodations for ELs

-Determining appropriate linguistic support for English learners during classroom instruction and on assessments is facilitated by gathering and reviewing information about the student and the student's level of performance in relation to district and state academic standards and current English language proficiency level.
+Determining appropriate linguistic support for ELs during classroom instruction and on assessments is facilitated by gathering and reviewing information about the student and the student's level of performance in relation to district and state academic standards and current English language proficiency level.
 The process of determining the amount and types of instructional and assessment supports involves attempts by members of the educational team to remove barriers and "level the playing field" for the student so that he or she can participate in the general education curriculum and assessments.

-Decisions about assessment accessibility features and accommodations for English learners should be made by a group of individuals familiar with the student who can identify the appropriate accessibility features and accommodations for each English learner.
-In some states, this is called an "English learner team;" in other states, it will be an informal group of educators familiar with the student who makes decisions.
+Decisions about assessment accessibility features and accommodations for ELs should be made by a group of individuals familiar with the student who can identify the appropriate accessibility features and accommodations for each EL.
+In some states, this is called an "EL team;" in other states, it will be an informal group of educators familiar with the student who makes decisions.
 In either case, the educators working with the student should document the accessibility features and/or accommodations made available to the student.